Charles II of Naples: Regency

-Charles held a general assembly for the barons, prelates and the envoys of the towns at his camp near San Martino.
-The royal monopoly of salt and the practise of regular exchange of small coins was abolished.
-The assembly also decided that the monarchs could levy the most unpopular tax, the subventio generalis, only after consulting with the representatives of their subjects.
-The liberties of the noblemen and the clergy were confirmed and the commoners' obligations to contribute to the maintenance of royal fortresses and the flee were reduced.
+A general assembly was held at the king's camp near San Martino with the barons, prelates and envoys of the towns and it was decided that the royal monopoly on salt and exchanges of the petty coinage were to be abolished.
+The assembly also decided that the monarchs were allowed to levy the subventio generalis, a very unpopular tax only after having consulted with representatives of their subjects.
+The liberties of the noblemen and the clergy were reconfirmed, while the commoners' obligations to contribute in a corvée fashion to the maintenance of the royal fortresses and flee were reduced.
 The reforms adopted at the assembly made the continuation of his father's active foreign policy impossible.

-Charles strengthened the position of native aristocracy, appointing members of the Aquinas, Ruffo and Sanseverino families to the royal council.
-He also tried to make his father's most unpopular officials scapegoats for the abuses.
-In June 1283, he ordered the imprisonment of all male members of the della Marre and Rufouli families, who had been responsible for the collection of taxes and custom duties.
-The heads of the families were executed and their relatives were to pay huge ransoms.
+Charles in his father absence strengthened his ties with native aristocracy by appointing members of the Aquinas, Ruffo and Sanseverino families to his royal council.
+He also tried to make his father's most unpopular officials scapegoats for some of the abuses that were made during the latter's reign.
+In June 1283, he ordered the imprisonment of all male members of the della Marre and Rufouli families, two prominent noble families that had often been entrusted with the collection of the taxes and custom duties in Charles I's reign.
+While the heads of those two families were executed to silence the popular voice, the rest of the incarcerated male members were held to ransom, the release of whom cost huge amounts of money to their relatives.

-Charles did not have funds to finance a lengthy war.
-He had to borrow thousands of ounces of gold from the Holy See, the kings of France and England, the ruler of Tunis and Tuscan bankers, and from the towns of the Regno.
+Charles as a regent could not finance a lengthy war and he resorted to borrowing some thousands of ounces of gold from the Holy See, the kings of France and England, the ruler of Tunis, Tuscan bankers, and from the rest of the towns of the mainland, known as the Regno.
 Gerard of Parma also persuaded the Southern Italian prelates to cede a part of their revenues to Charles for the war against the rebels and their supporters.
 He could then equip 40 new galleys in Provence.
 The Aragonese fleet had meanwhile imposed a blockade on the island of Malta.
-Charles dispatched his new fleet to the island, but the Sicilian admiral, Roger of Lauria, attacked and almost annihilated the Provençal galleys before they reached Malta.
-Lauria soon occupied the islands of Capri and Ischia, which enabled him to make frequent raids against the Bay of Naples.
-After he also captured Nisida, he imposed a blockade on Naples.
+Charles dispatched his new fleet to the island, but the Sicilian admiral, Roger of Lauria, attacked and almost annihilated the Provençal galleys in the Battle of Malta.
+Lauria soon occupied the islands of Capri and Ischia, which enabled him to make frequent raids against the Bay of Naples, whereas the capturing of another islet that of Nisida, allowed for the imposion of a blockade in Naples.